UPPMAX/UPPMAX-documentation/docs/cluster_guides/uppmax_filesystem.md

     Yes, ask the UPPMAX staff :-)

 1. Keep an inventory of important data and make a plan for how it should be treated.
-Inform collaborators of this plan.
+Inform collaborators of this plan
-1. Make sure you keep a separate copy of the most important data.
+1. Make sure you keep a separate copy of the most important data
-1. Put important data in a backed up directory
+1. Put important data in folders that have a backup
-   (and nothing else, so that the backup system does not get bogged down with junk).
+1. Put intermediate/temporary data in a `nobackup` directory
 1. Run `chmod -R -w .` on directories containing critical data that should be preserved.